 - Dual Credit Student: Students take college credit courses that also count toward high school requirements;

-- Concurrent Enrollment Student: Students take college credit courses may be taken concurrently to enhance transfer opportunities and career interests.
+- Concurrent Enrollment Student: Students take college credit courses concurrently to enhance transfer opportunities and career interests.

-Early College students will be eligible to earn a South Carolina Diploma Seal of Distinction, beginning in the 2018-19 academic year.
+Early College students will be eligible to earn a South Carolina Diploma Seal of Distinction, beginning with the freshman class of 2018-19.

 Early College participation will: